 Whether it be lakes or cool mountain rivers, or even outdoor pools in towns, the South of France has an abundance of good places for swimming.
 The Languedoc region, Provence and Cote d'Azur are all blessed with a diverse range of lakes and rivers with stone beaches and rock pools.

 There are few restrictions in France about where you can swim, with all waterways predominantly public property.
 It is always a good idea to follow a group of teenagers, because they generally know the best places to swim for free.
 So you can enjoy some great wild swimming places in France without fear of getting into trouble.

 1.)
-Places for swimming South of France - Pont du Gard
+Best places for wild swimming South of France - Pont du Gard

 3.)
-Lakes for swimming in South France - Barrage des Olivettes, Vailhan, Herault
+Best swimming lakes in France - Barrage des Olivettes, Vailhan, Herault

 5.)
 Swimming lakes in South of France - Lac du Salagou

 Lake Salagou is like marmite, you either love it or you can't see what all the fuss is all about.
 Personally, I am in the last category.
 I just don't get it.
 But lots of people adore Salagou.
 People come and spend their holidays nearby.
 Indeed the teacher of my eldest son even wrote a song about Salgou!
 It is a good spot for windsurfing and sailing and there is a good half day cycle trail around the shore.

 You will find Lake Salagou close to the town of Clermont d'Hearault, just off the A75.
 The best location on the lake is close to the village of Octon, on the Western edge.